-Many listeners will listen immediately upon discovery of a podcast.
+Many listeners will listen immediately upon the discovery of a podcast.
 In fact, according to Omny Studio, 31% of podcast episodes are listened from its podcast player online.

 Hosting platforms allow you to embed a slick podcast player in your webpage, as well as share your audio content on social media.

-Here are just a small selection of some of the more popular hosting platforms we recommend to distribute your podcast on, including those with free plans include (Whooshkaa, audioBoom, and SoundCloud) platforms which offer monthly or yearly plans (Omny Studio and Libsyn).
+Here are just a small selection of some of the more popular hosting platforms we recommend to distribute your podcast on, including those with free plans include (Whooshkaa, audioBoom, and SoundCloud) platforms that offer monthly or yearly plans (Omny Studio and Libsyn).